KushajveerSingh/personal-website/docs/internal/projects.md

 Modify anti-cheat to handle all the hacks.
 Sell it for like 10 cents per user base.

 Create unpickable electronic lock

+Create a tool like your own version of storybook for for desktop apps built with qt.
+It will show screenshots of how the app looks in different linux distros.
+And also take care of all inconsistencies.

+For every ai tool they add metadata which can be checked if the inage/video by created by it.
+Make a tool to automatically check all this stuff.
+Google released SynthID detector to check for their products.
+Make it an app, desktop where users can check validity of a video, audio, image on their screen with the click of a button.

+App similar to nutrition insights of kroger.
+Include all the nutrient breakdown.
+I tegrate with shopping sites and get price of food per day or user can enter manyally.
+I tegrate all the health related stuff.
+Merge robert idea of showing deals on food prices from different stores.

+Delete tool for all os's that actually clears out the bits on disk.
+And gives an option to fill with random bits.
+Nvme drives have a default password, since data is encrypted on hardware level.
+Look at this level of detail when creating the software.
+For each hardware, what is the best way to deal with the erasing process.
+Check if encryption is enabled, so that user does not have to worry about it.
+Mental outlaw video: How to securely erase data on May 27, 2025

+Make a data recovery tool.

+In the password tool, have it where it automatically helps you resets your password on the websites you choose.
+Maybe a monthly popup where is opens the necessary wi dows back and forth, and you copy paste the passwords with ease.

+In apps liek garmin for tracking runs, bikes, hikes, sometimes you forget to turn off after finishing the activity.
+Create extensions to these apps for modifying the activities, and quickly set the stopping point to where you actually stopped.

+Cybersecurity.
+Take wifi and for all versions create an easy to run exploit collection.
+Do for bluetooth.
+Find a cve list and provide 1 click solutions for all severe (or the highest ranked vunerabilities)

+Mental outlaw video "Make any messaging service E2E Encrypted with PGP".
+Create a client for this.